carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Container Creation and Performance Testing with Docker.md

 sudo service docker start
 docker run hello-world
 ```

+If you can correctly see the output, then Docker is working properly.

 ## Dockerfiles
 Let's start by defining the images for our containers.
 We create two different dockerfiles, one for the *master*  container (`Dockerfile.master`) and the other one for the *worker* containers (`Dockerfile.workers`).